GENERAL ASSEMBLY OF NORTH CAROLINA

 (3) Five percent (5%) of the face amount of the check or five dollars ($5.00), whichever is greater, for all other checks, or for money orders.

-any licensee who cashes a check for a fee shall deposit the check not later
+who cashes a check for a fee shall deposit the check not later than three

 (c) A licensee shall ensure that in every location conducting business under a license issued under this Article, there is conspicuously posted and at all times displayed a notice stating the fees charged for cashing checks, drafts, and money orders.
 A licensee shall further ensure that notice of the fees currently charged at every location shall be filed with the Commissioner.